2 September 2021

 UK Vaccine Roll-out

-The UK’s vaccine success has meant that from 17 May further restrictions can be carefully lifted.
+The UK’s vaccine success has meant that from 19 July all legal restrictions have been lifted.
 This means that all shops, restaurants, cafes, cinemas, theme parks, tourist attractions, galleries, museums, gyms and swimming pools are now open.
-General social distancing measures remain in place, including use of face coverings and the 2-metre rule.

 Updated UK Travel Policies